The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/long-island-city-ny-3419-48th-st.md

 ## History

 Long Island City would open on January 7, 2000 with a Studio C Alpha and Phase 3.
-In around 2006/2007, the store would receive the {{< wiki-link "CEC 2000's Remodel Program" >}}; keeping the store's exterior as is, In around 2016, the store would remodel once again; yet again, the store's exterior would remain untouched.
+In around 2006/2007, the store would receive the [CEC 2000's Remodel Program]; keeping the store's exterior as is, In around 2016, the store would remodel once again; yet again, the store's exterior would remain untouched.
 The location would receive 2.0 in August 2023.

 ## Stages